 - Although atheism is not in itself a source of morality, it frees morality from corruption by religion.

-- The religious inculcation and indoctrination of children corrupts their morality.
+- The religious inculcation and indoctrination of children corrupt their morality.
 Children are not born with any religious beliefs or affiliations; these are imposed.

 Religion inhibits rational thought

-- Religion is based upon irrationality, superstition and unsubstantiated beliefs.
+- Religion is based on irrationality, superstition and unsubstantiated beliefs.

-- Religion encourages and perpetuates prejudice, ignorance and intolerance.
+- All Religions encourage and perpetuate prejudice, ignorance and intolerance.